Tell Halaf: Kingdom of Bit Bahiani (Guzana)

+Sphinx from the Bit Bahiani period.

 In the 10th century BCE, the rulers of the small Aramaean kingdom Bit Bahiani took their seat in Tell Halaf, re-founded as Guzana or Gozan.
 King Kapara built the so-called hilani, a palace in Neo-Hittite style with a rich decoration of statues and relief orthostats.
 These sculptures, even though it is not known how, were fundamental to the portrayal of Kapara along with their political power.
 By the end of the 9th century, it was a famous Syro-Hittite state.

 Assyrian Period

 In 894 BCE, the Assyrian king Adad-nirari II recorded the site in his archives as a tributary Aramaean city-state.

 In 808 BCE, the city and its surrounding area was reduced to a province of the Assyrian Empire.
 The governor's seat was a palace in the eastern part of the citadel mound.

 Guzana survived the collapse of the Assyrian Empire and remained inhabited until the Roman-Parthian Period.

 In historical times, the mound itself became the citadel of the Aramaean and Assyrian city.
 The lower town extended 600 m N–S and 1000 m E–W. The citadel mound housed the palaces and other official buildings.
 Most prominent are the so-called Hilani or "Western Palace" with its rich decor, dating back to the time of King Kapara, and the "North-Eastern Palace", the seat of the Assyrian governors.
 In the lower town a temple (or cult room) in Assyrian style was discovered.